John Englehardt Homestead

-The John Englehardt Homestead is an historic American home that is located in Upper Frederick Township, Montgomery County, Pennsylvania.
+The John Englehardt Homestead is an historic home that is located in Upper Frederick Township, Montgomery County, Pennsylvania, United States.

+It was listed on the National Register of Historic Places in 1973.

 History and architectural features

 Built in three sections between 1725 and roughly 1850, this historic structure was added to the National Register of Historic Places in 1973.

 The oldest part is a 2 1/2-story, stone dwelling, with a two-bay Germanic style front facade.
 A 2 1/2-story, Georgian-style, five-bay-wide, stone section was added circa 1800.
 The third section was built in the mid-nineteenth century, and is a 2 1/2-story, frame structure.
 Also located on the property is a contributing Swiss bank barn.